 One of the advantages of using CPN to model XML firewall protected service-oriented systems is due to its support for formal analysis using existing Petri net analysis tools.
-In this section, we show how to use the CPN Tools (Ratzer et al., 2003) to analyse some key properties of our CPN models.
+In this section, we show how to use the CPN Tools (Ratzer et al., 2003) to analyze some key properties of our CPN models.

-The CPN Tools is a program that supports editing, simulating, and analysing CPN (Jensen et al., 2007).
+The CPN Tools is a program that supports editing, simulating, and analyzing colored Petri Nets (Jensen et al., 2006).
 In CPN Tools, a fast simulator is available for handling both timed and untimed Petri nets efficiently.
 The CPN Tools include a state space analysis engine that can generate a full or partial state space, and produce a standard state space report containing information such as boundedness, liveness, and deadlock-freeness properties.
-The functionality of the simulation engine and the state space facilities are developed based on a previous version of the tool, called Design/CPN (Albert et al., 1989), which is a widespread tool for CPN.
-To verify the correctness of our XML firewall security models, we utilise some key definitions for Petri net behaviour properties as adapted from Murata (1989).
+The functionality of the simulation engine and the state space facilities are developed based on a previous version of the tool, called Design/CPN (Albert et al., 1989), which is a widespread tool for colored Petri Nets.
+To verify the correctness of our XML firewall security models, we utilize some key definitions for Petri net behavior properties as adapted from (Murata, 1989).

-Definition 5.1: Reachability.
-In a Petri net N with initial marking $M_0$ , denoted as $(N, M_0)$ , a marking $M_n$ is said to be reachable from the marking $M_0$ if there exists a sequence of firings that transforms $M_0$ to $M_n$ .
-A firing or occurrence sequence is denoted by $\sigma = M_0 t_1 M_1 t_2 M_2 \dots t_n M_n$ or simply $\sigma = t_1 t_2 \dots t_n$ .
-In this case, $M_n$ is reachable from $M_0$ by $\sigma$ , and we write $M_0 [\sigma > M_n$ .
+Definition 5.1 Reachability: In a Petri net N with initial marking M_0 , denoted as (N, M_0) , a marking M_n is said to be reachable from the marking M_0 if there exists a sequence of firings that transforms M_0 to M_n .
+A firing or occurrence sequence is denoted by $\sigma = M_0$ t1 M_1 t2 M_2 ... t_n M_n or simply $\sigma = t_1$ t2 ... t_n.
+In this case, M_n is reachable from M_0 by σ , and we write M_0 [$\sigma > M_n$.

-Definition 5.2: Boundedness.
-A Petri net $(N, M_0)$ , is said to be k-bounded or simply bounded if the number of tokens in each place does not exceed a finite number k for any marking reachable from $M_0$ .
-A Petri net $(N, M_0)$ is said to be safe if it is 1-bounded.
+Definition 5.2 Boundedness: A Petri net (N, M_0) , is said to be k-bounded or simply bounded if the number of tokens in each place does not exceed a finite number k for any marking reachable from M_0 .
+A Petri net (N, M_0) is said to be safe if it is 1-bounded.

-Definition 5.3: Liveness.
-A Petri net $(N, M_0)$ , is said to be live if for any marking M that is reachable from $M_0$ , it is possible to ultimately fire any transition of the net by progressing some further firing sequence.
+Definition 5.3 Liveness: A Petri net (N, M_0) , is said to be live if for any marking M that is reachable from M_0 , it is possible to ultimately fire any transition of the net by progressing some further firing sequence.

-Definition 5.4: Reversibility.
-A Petri net $(N, M_0)$ is said to be reversible if, for each marking M that is reachable from the initial marking $M_0$ , $M_0$ is reachable from M.
+Definition 5.4 Reversibility: A Petri net (N, M_0) is said to be reversible if, for each marking M that is reachable from the initial marking M_0 , M_0 is reachable from M.

-Definition 5.5: Home marking.
-A marking $M{\text{home}}$ of a Petri net $(N, M_0)$ is said to be a home marking if $M{\text{home}}$ can be reached from any reachable marking $M_n$ .
+Definition 5.5 Home Marking: A marking M{home} of a Petri net (N, M_0) is said to be a home marking if M{home} can be reached from any reachable marking M_n .

-Definition 5.6: Dead marking.
-A marking $M{dead}$ of a Petri net $(N, M_0)$ is said to be a dead marking if, in marking $M{dead}$ , no transition is enabled in the net.
+Definition 5.6 Dead Marking: A marking M{dead} of a Petri net (N, M_0) is said to be a dead marking if, in marking M{dead} , no transition is enabled in the net.